G-Research/siembol/docs/_posts/2021-08-19-bh-europe-conf.md

 image: BHEurope2021.png
 ---

-Siembol will be presented at <a href="https://www.blackhat.com/eu-21/">Black Hat Europe in London! </a>
+Siembol was presented at <a href="https://www.blackhat.com/eu-21/">Black Hat Europe in London! </a>
 <br><br>
 Marian Novotny presented "Anti-Malware for the Cloud" on November 10-11. <!--more-->
 <br><br>